hmxmilohax/rb3-pc/readme.md

 * ![A tan square with a solid outline.](images/cust/smalltan.png "Tan Square") **For third party Keyboard and wired Pro Guitar players**:
 	* 🎹 **Keyboard Players: Leave your "Emulated MIDI type" on "Keyboard" and select your keyboard or MIDI interface in the drop-down menu next to it.**.
 	* 🎸 **Pro Guitar Players: Change your "Emulated MIDI type" from "Keyboard" to "Guitar (17 Frets)" if you have a Mustang Pro Guitar, or "Guitar (22 Frets)" if you have a Squier Pro Guitar, then select your MIDI to USB interface in the drop-down menu next to it**.
+	* 🎸 🥁 **Pro Drums Players: Change your "Emulated MIDI type" from "Keyboard" to "Drums", then select your MIDI Electronic Drum Kit or MIDI to USB interface in the drop-down menu next to it**.

+Visit the instrument repo if you're using a [[Xbox 360]](https://github.com/carlmylo/rb3-pc/tree/main/instrument-repo/Xbox%20360%20Rock%20Band%203%20Keyboard#readme) or a [[Nintendo Wii]](https://github.com/carlmylo/rb3-pc/tree/main/instrument-repo/Wii%20Rock%20Band%20Keyboard#readme) Rock Band 3 Keyboard connected via MIDI to USB.
+Also visit the instrument repo if you're on a [[MIDI Drum Kit]](https://github.com/carlmylo/rb3-pc/tree/main/instrument-repo/MIDI%20Drums#readme) and wish to adjust mappings.

 * ![A blue square with a dotted outline.](images/cust/smallblue.png "Blue Square") **Tweak depending on CPU**:
 	* **Change "Pad Handler Mode" to "Multi-threaded"** if you have a CPU **with more than 12 threads.**